bijaylaxmipanda79-star/mk-bkconv/README.md

 .\mk-bkconv.exe kotatsu-to-mihon -in C:\path\to\kotatsu_backup.zip -out C:\tmp\app.mihon_new.tachibk
 ```

+### After converting to Mihon

+The tool does a few things automatically when converting from Kotatsu:

+- Adds the Keiyoushi extension repository with the correct signing key (so extensions auto-trust when installed)
+- Filters out sources that don't exist in both ecosystems (avoids "Source not found" errors)
+- Marks manga as initialized (readable immediately after you install extensions)
+- Prints a summary showing which sources you need and how to get them working

+To restore the backup in Mihon:

+1. Open Mihon → Settings → Backup and restore → Restore backup
+2. Pick the `.tachibk` file you generated
+3. Mihon will restore your library and add the Keiyoushi repo automatically
+4. Go to Browse → Extensions and search for the sources listed in the conversion output
+5. Install the extensions you need — they'll auto-trust without prompts
+6. Return to Library and verify your manga show up

 > [!TIP]
+> 1. The conversion output lists every source in your backup.
+Extension names usually match source names (e.g., "MangaDex" source → install "MangaDex" extension).
+>
-> If you want deterministic outputs for testing, run the conversions on small sample backups first and inspect the resulting ZIP and JSON contents.
+> 2. If you want deterministic outputs for testing, run the conversions on small sample backups first and inspect the resulting ZIP and JSON contents.

 ## Design notes